Nominations for 2022 are due May 15.

 (1) “GBD-related research” defined as research or analysis that fits under the rubric of the Global Burden of Disease Study.

-Nominations for 2021 should be received no later than March 29, 2021.
-This award is being jointly promoted by IHME at the University of Washington and The University of Melbourne.
+Nominations for 2022 are due May 15.
 Only one nomination per nominee will be eligible.
 As the evaluation of nominees depends on the information supplied, nominations should be accurate, detailed, and complete.
 We prefer nominations in English.
 Due to organizational capacity, we cannot guarantee that applications in languages other than English will be reviewed.
 If you have any questions, please contact [email protected].

 The selection process:

-Applications will be reviewed by a committee of burden of disease experts and two winners will be selected (one for the University of Washington-administered Award and one for the University of Melbourne-administered Award).
+Applications will be reviewed by a committee of burden of disease experts and one winner will be selected.